 What Servicing Train Are You On?

 As we have seen, Microsoft uses GDRs and CUs to update SQL Server.
-GDRs only have security updates, while CUs have security updates, functional bug fixes, and feature enhancements.
+GDRs usually only have security updates, while CUs have security updates, functional bug fixes, and feature enhancements.
 Some of these feature enhancements in CUs are very useful!

 There are two “Servicing Trains” that you can choose from.
 The “GDR Train” is when you only install GDR releases.
 Some organizations stay on the GDR train on purpose, since this reduces their patching frequency, and they also think it reduces their risk.